dunfrey/codecontrol/README.md

 # Code Control

-Code Control is a free physical access control systemwhich is completely written in Java.
+Code Control is a free physical access control system which is completely written in Java.
 It offers features like QR-Code technology and asymmetric cryptography in your composition to access control.

 For more details, take a look at the source or the documentation (writed in portuguese).